UO-OACISS/e4s/instructions/upstream-spack.md

 <br>

-You are now able to use all the new features of Spack while preserving your access to pre-built E4S packages built with Old Spack!
+You can now use all the features of New Spack while keeping your Old favorite Spack packages!